Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Beyond mean estimation: stochastic gradient descent

-Intuitively, the result holds since our assumptions ensure that increasing $\alpha_t^i$ has limited effect on $\mathbb{E}f(\theta^j_{T+1})$.
-Thus, the damages from attacking are outweighed by the penalties for large $\alpha_t^i$ and $C^t$.
+Intuitively, small perturbations of gradient estimates sent to the server should only have a small effect on the final learnt model.
+Formally, our assumptions allow us to inductively prove bounds on the difference between the values of $\mathbb{E}f(\theta^j_{T+1})$ in a clean $(\alpha_t^i=0)$ scenario and a scenario with other values of $\alpha_t^i$.
+By setting $C^t$ large enough, we can then ensure that the penalties paid by a dishonest player always outweigh their effect on the final model.
 The condition on $ \Pi_W$ ensures that SGD is not slowed down by projections and holds for "sufficiently large" distances between the boundary of $W$ and $\theta^1$.
 See Appendix \ref{thm:utility_sgd_appendix} for more details on this and the theorem proof.
-Theorem \ref{thm:sgd_opt} implies that for sufficiently large $C^t$, despite \textit{all players acting strategically}, the model converges at speed comparable to when all clients share clean updates, thereby ensuring full learning benefits from the collaboration.
+Theorem \ref{thm:sgd_opt} implies that for sufficiently large $C^t$, despite \textit{all players acting strategically}, the model converges at speed comparable to when all clients share clean updates (where the convergence rate is $O(\frac{1+M}{NT}) + O (\frac{1}{T^2})$), thereby ensuring full learning benefits from the collaboration.
 Moreover, as long as all players are equally honest, this is achieved with zero expected penalties for players and thus with budget balance.